Translation vs. Localization – What’s the difference?

 The gap between translation and localization is not as clear as black and white.
 Even the simplest translation requires a certain extent of localization.
 The unit of measurement, date formats, or idioms is adapted to fit the target language during the translation process.
 Meanwhile, translation is the first step of any localization project.
 An accurate translation creates a favourable condition for a smooth localization process in the next step.

 To decide how much localization your project needs, do not hesitate to contact a professional translation and localization agency.
-Since translation and localization is the first step of your attempts to go global, make sure it is in good hands of experts.
+Since translation and localization is the first step of your attempts to go global, make sure it is in the good hands of experts.

 INFOGRAPHIC ABOUT THE DIFFERENCES BETWEEN TRANSLATION AND LOCALIZATION